pydicom/dicom-validator/doc/source/validation.rst

 Any module not listed for the IOD is not allowed to be present.

-Each module is defined by a module table, also in PS3.3.
+Each module is defined by a module table, also located in PS3.3.
 Modules specific to a UID are defined with the IOD definition, modules used by more than one IOD are listed separately in PS3.3.
 Most modules are used by more than one IOD.
 For example, the `Patient <https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.7.html#sect_C.7.1.1>`__